Key Lime Shortbread Bars

-Citrus lovers will be wild about these luscious Key Lime Bars!
-They have a buttery, flakey crust, they’re bursting with fresh key lime flavor and they’re so easy to make!
+Citrus lovers will be wild about these luscious Key Lime Shortbread Bars!
+They have a buttery, flaky crust, they’re bursting with fresh key lime flavor, and they’re so easy to make!

 Sometimes the best recipes come to be by accident.
 These Key Lime Bars were supposed to be lemon bars, but I realized last minute that I didn’t have enough lemons.

 The fact that I often have fresh key lime juice stashed in my refrigerator or freezer speaks volumes about how much I love it.
-I adore using it in my Greek yogurt dip and our favorite key lime pie.
+I always have it to make our family favorite key lime pie recipe!

-- These key lime bars have a tangy, sweet key lime filling, buttery shortbread crust and they’re topped with a dusting of powdered sugar.
+- Key lime shortbread bars have a tangy, sweet key lime filling, buttery shortbread crust, and they’re topped with a dusting of powdered sugar.

-- This recipe takes minimal ingredients and it comes together in 15 minutes.
+- This recipe requires minimal ingredients and comes together in 15 minutes.

-- Key lime juice may be substituted with any citrus that you have on hand.
+- It’s a flexible recipe that will work with any citrus that you have on hand.

 Recipe Ingredients

-This recipe only requires 6 simple ingredients as outlined below.
+This recipe only requires six simple ingredients as outlined below.

 - Unsalted Butter.
 Using unsalted butter allows you to control the sodium.
 Allow the butter to soften at room temperature before preparing the crust.